francotegaldi/qa_automation_test_DigitalHubUAE/README.md

 ```
 docker build . --tag test
 ```
-Note: I added a tag for practicity, it is later used in docker-compose Then, we run the docker compose file which has the selenium hub and our tests image
+Note: I added a tag for practicity, it is later used in docker-compose.
+Then, we run the docker compose file which has the selenium hub and our tests image
 ```
 docker-compose up